dhis2/dhis2-android-sdk/docs/content/dev/architecture.md

 - `*TableInfo`: defines the table structure.
 It is used by the `*Store`.
 - `*Handler`: manages de synchronization of objects of a given type.
 It receives a list of Model objects and uses the `*Store` to persist them in the database.
 It also calls the handler of child objects.
 - `*Fields`: API fields.
-- `*Service`: Retrofit service defining the API calls.
+- `*Service`: Ktor service defining the API calls.
 Methods in this file usually receive a list of fields, which is defined in `*Fields`.
 And they usually return a List or a Payload of Model objects.
 - `*Call`/ `*CallFactory`: defines the call.
 It usually links the service and the handler.
 - `*EntityDIModule`: Dagger class that injects the classes related to a concrete type, like store, handler and service.
 It optionally includes other auxiliary classes.
 - `*PackageDIModule`: Dagger class that injects the classes related to a given package.
 This typically wraps several `*EntityDIModule` classes.